jarves/jarves-vagrant/README.md

 This repository contains a Vagrantfile for Jarves.cms.
 You can use it to have a development version of Jarves.cms, to play around with it etc.

+**Does currently not work due to symlinks /vagrant/src and PropelBundle**

 Requirements:

     - VirtualBox